 I’ve been working with Canadian companies for several years and I love learning about their businesses and also why they are looking to expand.
-There are the typical common reasons – the desire for a “Made in USA” label or contract requirement, currency rates, and the ability to gain access to a market ten times larger than their own.
-Another consideration is border-crossing costs.
+There are the typical reasons – the desire for a “Made in USA” label or contract requirement, currency rates, and the ability to gain access to a market ten times larger than their own.
+But have you ever though about border crossing costs?

-Many companies are looking at their US-based suppliers and what percentage of sales is going back into the US market.
-Once companies start to analyze these percentages, they also start to look at border crossing costs.
-I am currently working with a Southern Ontario company that purchases most of its raw materials from our west coast and thirty percent of its sales go back to the US.
-Another company is sourcing ninety-eight percent of its raw materials from the US and has sixty percent US sales.
+Some companies are starting to look at their U.S.-based suppliers and what percentage of sales is going back into the U.S. market.
+Once companies start to analyze these percentages, they then start to look at border crossing costs.
+For example, I am currently working with a Southern Ontario company that purchases most of its raw materials from our west coast and thirty percent of its sales go back to the U.S. Another company is sourcing ninety-eight percent of its raw materials from the U.S. and has sixty percent U.S. sales.

 By Carolyn Powell, BNE Business Development Manager